 We bordered the coast north towards the mouth of the Black River.
 At that time of the morning, the waters were calm and the ride was smooth.
 The coast is rocky and abrupt; the beaches are small and some seem difficult to reach from the land side.
 Some of the houses, especially on the cliffs, were spectacular.
 There were houses for all kinds of budgets, from huge mansions to humble huts, but all shared fantastic views of the turquoise sea.
 Seagulls swirled around us, pelicans fished for lunch and the odd dolphin popped up to say hi.

 We advanced among moored fishing boats and clumps of lily pads.
 Oh, and a couple of saltwater crocodiles!
 These crocs inhabit the mouth of the river but never go upriver, where the water is sweet.
 One of them was sunbathing and another was swimming placidly next to us.
 I’d never seen crocodiles in the wild and I must confess that catastrophic scenes played out in my head.
+Nothing bad happened but, as they say, better safe than sorry so it’s a good idea to buy travel insurance.
+When in doubt, compare travel medical plans.

 The river is called Black because the sediment at the bottom makes the water look black, although it really is crystalline.
 The water reflects the vegetation on the banks of the river, mainly rushes and mangroves, and clumps of lily pads, and it seems to be upside down.